 Plains Grassland (EVC 132) Score

-Max. score for each component: Starting condition Minimum improvement required Preferred improvement Best improvement that can be expected
+Max. score for each component: Starting condition Minimum improvement required Preferred improvement Possible improvement with ideal conditions

-Lack of Weeds 15 6 (25 to 50% cover of weeds, with less than 50% of them high threat) 9 (5 to 25% cover of weeds, with less than 50% of them high threat) 11 (less than 5% cover of weeds, more than 50% high threat) 13 (< 5% cover of weeds, with less than 50% of them high threat)
+Lack of Weeds 15 6: (25 to 50% cover of weeds, with < 50% of high threat) 9 : (5 to 25% cover of weeds, with less than 50% of high threat) 11 : (less than 5% cover of weeds, more than 50% high threat) 13: (< 5% cover of weeds, with less than 50% of high threat)

-Understorey 25 15 15 15 20
+5 Understorey 25 15 15 20 25

-ion Recruitment 10 10 10 10 10
+: Conditi Recruitment 10 10 10 10 10

-Site Condition Organic Matter 5 5 5 5 5
+Organic Matter 5 5 5 5 5

-Site Score (standardised x1.36) 49.1 53.04 55.76 65.28
+Site Site Score (standar dised x1.36) 49.1 53.04 62.7 72.3

-Landscape Value Patch Size 10 8 8 8 8
+Patch Size 10 8 8 8 8

-Neighbourhood 10 2 2 2 2
+dscape Je Neighbourhood 10 2 2 2 2

 Distance to Core 5 4 4 4 4

-Landscape Score 14 14 14 14
+Lan Vali Landscape Score 14 14 14 14

-HABITAT SCORE 100 63.1 67.04 69.76 79.28
+HABITAT SCORE 100 63.1 67.04 76.7 86.3

-Quality (rounded) 10 6/10 7/10 7/10 8/10
+Quality (rounded) 10 6/10 7/10 8/10 9/10

-Table 8Vegetation condition baseline and required improvement
+Table 8 NTGVVP condition baseline and required improvement

-2.7.2 Golden Sun Moth habitat
+2.7.2 Striped Legless Lizard habitat

-Quality improvement will be measured using the NTGVVP results for site score described above and the results of targeted surveys for GSM.
+Quality improvement will be measured using the NTGVVP results for site score described above and the results of targeted surveys for SLL.

 The scoring methods used to obtain the Quality score of the Offset area in the Offsets Assessment Guide is shown in Appendix 4 and should be replicated to determine the final Quality score.
-As for NTGVVP, there is a limited number of options for recording an improvement in GSM habitat Quality under the 10 point system:
+As for NTGVVP, there is a limited number of options for recording an improvement in SLL habitat Quality under the 10 point system:

-- Site context is not influenced by on-site management actions and so is not expected to change of the 10-year management period (Table 9). - Site condition has already been allocated a maximum score of 3 (out of 3) since the Offset area is high conservation value native vegetation with a site score greater than 46/75.
-While the target for site condition is set to maintenance of the 3 (out of 3) score, it is expected that the removal of weeds and subsequent opportunity for growth and recruitment of native grasses will favour GSM.
-However, it will not be possible to detect this change in the scoring system used. - The expected improvement comes from the increase in GSM individuals detected during GSM surveys.
-This is because the management actions will produce increased cover of GSM food plants and maintain an open grassland structure, with suitable inter-tussock spaces.
-In addition, increases in the GSM population in the adjoining paddock to the Offset area have been detected as part of monitoring for a different offset site.
-Note however, that GSM populations fluctuate naturally in response to seasonal conditions outside the Landholder's control.
+- Site context (landscape and size) is not influenced by on-site management actions and so is not expected to change over the 10-year management period (Table 9).
+Site context (legal protection) will be improved with the addition of the TfN covenant (Table 9).
+Site context (refugia) will be protected in perpetuity with the exclusion of detrimental agricultural practices (Table 9). - Site condition has already been allocated a maximum score of 3 (out of 3) since the Offset area is high conservation value native vegetation with a site score greater than 46 (out of 75).
+While the target for site condition is set to maintenance of the 3 (out of 3) score, it is expected that the removal of weeds and subsequent opportunity for growth and recruitment of native grasses will favour SLL.
+However, it will not be possible to detect this change in the scoring system used. - The expected improvement comes from the increase in SLL individuals detected during SLL surveys.
+This is because the management actions will maintain an open grassland structure, with suitable inter-tussock spaces.
+In addition, the SLL population extends into the paddocks surrounding to the Offset area and this will help ensure SLL persists within the Offset area.
+Note however, that SLL populations fluctuate naturally in response to seasonal conditions outside the Landholder's control.